KavenC/Linot/README.md

 Contact: leave message on gitter or [twitter@nevak](https://twitter.com/nevak)

+## Update
+**2015-08-29** Python LINE API package has been pulled down from Github by official request from Naver.
+It should be a clear sign that the owner of LINE (a.k.a Naver Corps.) is not allowing custom LINE chat bot being made and run.
+In response to current situation, I decide to halt Linot development until I find another communication interface (perhaps Whatsapp?).

+Any code contributions are still always welcomed.

 ## Services
 ###  TwitchNotifier
 TwitchNotifier let user subscribe twitch channels.
 When the subscribed channels goes live, Linot sends a LINE message to the subscribers with the channel infomation.